Mick Terrill

 Michael Gordon John Terrill (born 17 June 1983) is an English kickboxer and bare-knuckle boxer.
-He currently competes in the Bare Knuckle Fighting Championship.
-As of February 15, 2025, he is tied at #2 in the BKFC men's pound-for-pound rankings.
+As a bare-knuckle boxer, he currently competes in the BKB Bare Knuckle Boxing, where he was a former 2-time defending champion, and was the former BKFC UK Heavyweight Champion and former BKFC Heavyweight World Champion.
 As a kickboxer, he has fought in the SUPERKOMBAT Fighting Championship.
+As of May 28, 2026, he is #2 in the BKB heavyweight rankings.

 Kickboxing career

 In June 2014, Terrill participated in the SUPERKOMBAT World Grand Prix III 2014 cruiserweight tournament.
 In the semi-finals he defeated Patrick van Rees by unanimous decision, but in the finals he lost to Moisés Baute by TKO.